SushiLab/omrgc_v2_scripts/README.md

 * [**analysis**](https://github.com/SushiLab/omrgc_v2_scripts/tree/master/analysis): Folder containing the scripts and external resources to produce data, tables and figures.
 	- **lib**: Contains some R functions and external resources used by the scripts.
 	- **scripts\_for_figures**: Scripts to produce the tables and figures of the paper.

-*Some tidying up is still happening.
-More scripts will exist in the near future.*